 Locations Found & History:

-Azurite is found in Chile, China, Peru, the United States, Egypt, Australia, Namibia, France and Russia.
-Azurite was used in the ancient world and in the middle ages as a pigment or dye because of its beautiful blue hue.
-In the middle ages, it was very popular with painters, and it’s still used as a base for some paint colours.
-The only thing is, it’s always oxidizing so the colours may turn green after a while.
-Ancient Egyptians used azurite to carve ornaments, and it was also believed to be held sacred by the people of Atlantis.
+Chile, China, Peru, the United States, Egypt, Australia, Namibia, France, and Russia.
+Azurite was used in the ancient world and the middle ages as a pigment or dye because of its beautiful blue hue.
+In the middle ages, it was very popular with painters, and it’s still used as a base for some paint colors.
+The crystal is always oxidizing so the colors may turn green after a while.
+Ancient Egyptians used Azurite to carve ornaments, and it was also believed to be held sacred by the people of Atlantis.
+It is named from Azure, meaning blue.

 Rarity, Value & Variations: